jcheminform/cito-editorial/editorial.md

 show how hard it is to change the momentum.
 And while CiteULike introduced support for the CiTO, other references managers have not (yet).
 A chicken-and-egg situation may be an underlying issue: if there are no providers of CiTO annotation, why should tools that work with citations use it?
-And at the same time, or there is no us of it, why invest effort to provide such annotation.
+And at the same time, if there is no use of it, why invest effort to provide such annotation.

 However, the Journal of Cheminformatics considers adoption important.
 For example, we may want to learn what articles are using a method proposed in some article.
-We may want to see how data is reused.
-And we may want to get warned that we are citing an article that has been refuted repeatedly.
+We may want to see how data is reused, or we may want to get warned that we are citing an article that has been refuted repeatedly.

 Therefore, we are starting a pilot to roll out CiTO annotation in the Journal of Cheminformatics.
 We